ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - find direct deps of pkg
 apt rdepends pkg
-    - find reverse deps, other packages that depend on give package apt rdepends --installed pkg
+    - find reverse deps, other packages that depend on give package
+    - apt rdepends --installed pkg
         - find packages dependent on pkg that are installed on the system apt-rdepends pkg
+    - r here is "recursive"
-    - show dependencies AND RECURSE to depth-first-search on deps of deps apt-rdepends -r pkg
+    - show dependencies with depth-first-search on deps of deps apt-rdepends -r pkg
-    - show reverse deps, AND RECURSE
+    - show reverse deps and recursive depth-first search

 apt-cache policy
     - print the apt sources and some details